immich-app/immich/docs/docs/install/docker-compose.md

 or by downloading from your browser and moving the files to the directory that you created.

-Note: If you downloaded the files from your browser, also ensure that you rename example.env to .env without anything before the period.
+Note: If you downloaded the files from your browser, also ensure that you rename `example.env` to `.env`.

 ### Step 2 - Populate the .env file with custom values